4 Converting a Praat TextGrid collection and tracking pitch

 Changing the pitch tracking parameters

 It is often not a good idea to use the default parameters for pitch tracking.
-For example, mhsF0() and ksvF0() by default search for pitch in an extremely broad frequency range (between 50–600 Hz), and it can often be a good idea to narrow this down.
+For example, mhsF0() and ksvF0() by default search for pitch in an extremely broad frequency range (between 50–600 Hz), and narrowing this down often gives better results.
 We can see all possible mhsF0() parameters using the args() function, which returns all arguments of a given function:

 args(mhsF0)